Letter of Support from George Verwer,

 We will fully cooperate with the law and are in the process of securing specialized legal counsel to help us and our other legal advisors navigate this new challenge.

 We consider it a blessing to finally have the opportunity to bring this matter to full resolution through an impartial arbiter, and you can rest assured that in the meantime we will continue operating on behalf of some of the world’s most desperate people in some of its most complex environments.
 We hope you will pray for us, for these ongoing challenges are certainly also challenges and distractions to our mission.

-The staff leadership of Gospel for Asia are working diligently to handle all of this responsibly and with integrity.
+The staff leadership of GFA World are working diligently to handle all of this responsibly and with integrity.
 We will come out of this stronger.

 We thank our committed staff, our donors, prayer partners and friends, for walking with us all these years, especially during this challenging season.

-As the Board of Directors, we take our responsibility seriously and we have full confidence in the ministry of Gospel for Asia.
+As the Board of Directors, we take our responsibility seriously and we have full confidence in the ministry of GFA World.

 Back to Top